CDL Training Programs: Get a CDL License

-This is SAGE’s “flagship” program.
-It is a comprehensive curriculum that provides the student with the substantial knowledge and practical skills necessary to become an entry-level over-the-road truck driver.
-The program consists of 150 hours of instruction (44 one-student-per-truck driving hours) conducted over 4-5 weeks.
-Meets the needs of students with no prior knowledge or experience in truck driving interested in getting a Class A CDL License and a good truck driving job.
-Our most popular program!
+SAGE’s “flagship” training programs offer a comprehensive curriculum that provides the student with the substantial knowledge and practical skills necessary to become an entry-level over-the-road truck driver.
+The training programs consist of 150-160 hours of instruction conducted over 4-5 weeks.
+These new driver training programs are designed for inexperienced students.
+They are appropriate for those drivers with no prior knowledge or experience in truck driving interested in getting a Class A CDL License and a good truck driving job.
+This is our most popular type of program!

-The program objective is to provide students with essential knowledge and practical skills necessary to be qualified as an entry-level, supervised over-the-road or in-town driver of tractor-trailers, heavy duty trucks, dump trucks, and medium-sized delivery trucks.
-The CDL2150 is a program designed to provide tractor-trailer driving fundamentals to students who have minimal or no truck driving experience.
-The program includes classroom instruction, hands-on labs and independent study, and substantial behind-the-wheel driving time on a practice range and public roads.
+The “Essentials” training format is to provide students with essential knowledge and practical skills necessary to be qualified as an entry-level, supervised over-the-road or in-town driver of tractor-trailers, heavy duty trucks, dump trucks, and medium-sized delivery trucks.
+This type of program is designed to provide tractor-trailer driving fundamentals to students who have minimal or no truck driving experience.
+The program includes classroom instruction, hands-on labs and independent study labs, and substantial behind-the-wheel driving time on a practice range and public roads.

 Appropriate for students who have some truck driving experience or training, but will not meet the standards required for a truck driving job.
 This “Advanced” program consists of 80 hours of instruction (30 driving hours) conducted over 2-3 weeks.
-Provides the student with basic knowledge and fundamental skills necessary to become an entry-level over-the-road or in-town truck driver.
+The training provides the student with basic knowledge and fundamental skills necessary to become an entry-level over-the-road or in-town truck driver.

 Straight Truck Class B Driver